maxamundsen/previous/docs/routing.md

-# Routing
+# Manual Routing
-A `route` is a mapping between a specified URL, and a `controller`, wher a controller is a function that handles an HTTP request.
+A `route` is a mapping between a specified URL, and a `handler`, where a handler is a function that handles an HTTP request.
 You can think of a `route` as the answer to the question: "What code is executed when I navigate to this URL?".

-Routes can be either be specified manually, or automatically, via the filesystem (generated from `metagen`).
+Routes can be either be specified manually, or [automatically](/docs/controllers).

 A basic `routes.go` file looks something like this:
 ```go